soerenmetje/CrystalDiskMark-Parser/README.md

 ### Build and Publish a New Release

-This repository has a CI/CD pipeline that handle building and publishing the package to PyPI.
+This repository has a GH Actions CI/CD pipeline that handle building and publishing the package to PyPI.
 It is triggered by a commit or pull request on `main` branch.

 #### Steps to publish a new release:

 1. Check if the version number is correctly set in `setup.py` and `__init__.py`
 2. Create a new pull request from `dev` branch to `main` branch.
 Accept this pull request
-3. Wait until the pipeline ends
+3. Wait until the _test_ GH workflow ends and succeeds
-4. Check if package is available on [PyPI](https://pypi.org/project/crystaldiskmark-parser/)
-5. Create a new *Release* in GitHub.
+4. Create a new *Release* in GitHub.
 Set the version number as the name
+5. Wait until the _publish_ GH workflow ends and succeeds
+6. Check if package is available on [PyPI](https://pypi.org/project/crystaldiskmark-parser/)